poopkinel/PlatformerGame2D/README.md

 # PlatformerGame2D

-a platformer game demo, consisting on a single action adventure level in 2D.
+a platformer game demo, consisting fn a single action adventure level in 2D.